golfsong707/Capstone-Project_Task2_World-Port-Index-Data-Migration/README.md

 "to_sql" command,was used to load the DataFrame named table_result to PostgreSQL databases.

 ## 5. SQL Queries Analysis and Result Explanation
 The PostgreSQL database acts as a centralized repository for easy access and analysis.
-The python libraries psycopg2 and pandas were used to establish a database connection to read the table named 'Wpi Data' in PostgreSQL databases, Jupyter web-based interactive development environment, was used SQL queries, and analysis, to the already connected databse,thus  providing the ability to run SQL queries directly within the Jupyter Notebook environment, enhancing the ability to work with databases interactively in your notebooks.
+The python libraries psycopg2 and pandas were used to establish a database connection to read the table named 'Wpi Data' in PostgreSQL databases, Jupyter web-based interactive development environment, was used to run SQL queries, and analysis, to the already connected databse,thus  providing and the enhancing to ability to run SQL queries directly on the databases, and to work with databases interactively in your notebooks.

 ## Requirements
     Python 3.x